dddontshoot/RoboCraftAssembler/readme.md

 ## List of improvements:

 ### 0.3.5
-- Command line support (even tho' we still haven't figured out the best way to stop the default cube from contaminating our bots)
+- Command line support ~~(even tho' we still haven't figured out the best way to stop the default cube from contaminating our bots)~~ Solved it!
 - Modules are now in separate files
 - filename change from RoboCraftAssembler0.3.3.py to assembler.py